mstade/address/man/README.md

 ## What does it do?

+Address gives an API to address behavior with URIs using HTTP methods and content negotiation to choose the required action to be executed.
+It also serves as a router to react to changes in the URL of the current website, and also can manipulate the the location to navigate to a different section of your single page application (SPA).

 ## What can you use it with?

 Address can be used with any framework and any module loader, so you can easily integrate it to you workflow.
+Resources are just assumed to be functions that are called when you address their URL.
+Different resources can be implemented using different frameworks or libraries, so multiple teams can work on the same application, with just agreeing to use Address resources.

 ## [Get started with Address](get-started.md)